 The regular academic year at Wittenberg is divided into two semesters (fall, spring) of sixteen weeks each; the sixteenth week is for final examinations.
-Wittenberg conducts, through the School of Community Education, a number of summer sessions.
-Visit the School of Graduate & Professional Studies page for more summer session information.
+Wittenberg also conducts summer sessions.
+Click here for summer session information.

 At Wittenberg the unit of academic credit is the semester credit.